The Jimmy JV51 is Xiaomi’s second cordless stick vacuum that they released in the market.

 |Dust capacity||0.5 liters|

-The Xiaomi Jimmy is a great alternative to the Dyson V8.
+The Jimmy is an excellent alternative to the Dyson V8.
 It has the same power and will give you roughly the same performance as the British made cordless.

 However, it lacks the bristled cleaning head that would have made it a great option on the carpet as well.